Best 5 alternative investments to diversify your portfolio

 Alternative investments also have potentially high returns due to their low correlation to the performance of traditional asset classes.2

 This asset class can be used to hedge against inflation.
-Leveraged products like CFDs are often used to hedge against existing positions to minimise loss.
-Note that while hedging can mitigate your losses when the markets move against you, it’ll decrease your gains when they’re in your favour.
+Leveraged products like spread bets and CFDs are often used to hedge against existing positions to minimise loss.
+Note that while hedging mitigate your losses when the markets move against you, it’ll decrease your gains when they’re in your favour.

 The disadvantages of some alternative investments include their illiquidity, meaning they can’t be easily valued or sold for cash.
 Their legal structure is also somewhat unclear, which may leave investors vulnerable to scams.